 It is this district, with its imposing brick and stone buildings, that has become a popular destination for shopping, dining, and enjoying one of the many special events and festivals.
 The quality and creativity of the shops and restaurants will make an impression on you and entice you to return.

 After resting a bit in our rooms, we stepped out to explore the shops and galleries during the Summer Solstice Art Walk.
 It was the longest day of the year, the outdoor restaurants and cafés were full, and the shop doors were open.

 We walked up and down the historic streets admiring the art, chatting with artists working up an appetite.
 In addition to galleries, there was a huge indie bookstore and clothing boutiques, all worth visiting.

 We especially enjoyed the Whatcom Art Market’s co-op gallery.
 In one building you can see the works of over 40 local artists from Whatcom, Skagit, and the San Juan Islands.
-There was jewelry, multi-media framed works and pottery.
+There were jewelry, multi-media framed works, and pottery.